Charlotte Workers' Compensation Attorney

 Employees who are covered under workers’ compensation cannot later sue their employer for their injuries.
 The only exception is when the worker can show that the employer intentionally caused the incident which injured the worker.

 North Carolina has one of the lowest union membership rates in the United States, likely marking a shift away from industrial positions and into corporate positions.
-However, many union workers are still employed in occupations which require a fair deal of manual labor, such as:
+However, many union workers are still employed in occupations that require a fair deal of manual labor, such as:

 - Construction workers or bridge workers